huseynickishiyev/egyptianpyramids/README.md

 # egyptianpyramids
-Pyramid and Diamond shapes that were written by using loops in C.
+Pyramid and Diamond shapes written by using loops in C.